Star Trek homeSkip to main content

 The trial commences on Earth, with Admiral Javas presiding alongside Space Command Representative Zus Tlaggul and Starfleet Commander Chiv.
 Pike and his senior officers follow along via the Ready Room’s viewscreen.
 Una pleads not guilty.
 Batel outlines the illegality of genetic engineering, recalling the tens of millions who died during the Eugenics Wars* to prove the folly of “playing God.”
 Ketoul remarks that slavery, apartheid, and discrimination against people for how they worshiped, who they loved, their gender, and their skin color were once legal.
 She asserts “a law does not make something just.”
 To Neera, the Federation became blinded by a centuries' old fear.

 Admiral April testifies that he would not have sponsored Commander Chin-Riley's Starfleet application had he known about her modifications.
-The admiral claims this is based on the law, but Ketoul recites his willingness to violate General Order 1 — now known as the Prime Directive** — to help pre-warp societies avoid extinction in 2246 and 2248.
+The admiral claims this is based on the law, but Ketoul recites his willingness to violate General Order 1 — now known as ** — to help pre-warp societies avoid extinction in 2246 and 2248.
 Apparently, Starfleet's rules only apply when a captain deems they do.
 The defense pushes too far, accusing April of basing his opinion on racial prejudice.
 The three judges — human, Tellarite, and Vulcan — cease the proceedings and strike April's answers from the record.

 April heads to Pike's quarters, reminding the captain that he recommended Una for the Medal of Gallantry and regretting that the court did not get to hear that side of his story.
 Back in her cell, Number One is equally upset with her counselor, accusing Ketoul of seeking a "soapbox" to preach about the Federation’s views on Illyrians.